jchsing/jchsing.github.io/_projects/6_climate_emotions.md

 title: climate emotions
 description: an interactive data dashboard of emotions related to climate change
 img: assets/img/dp3_photo.png
-importance: 3
+importance: 1
 category: stanford d.school
 ---

-**background:** in this data visualization project, we delve into the emotional impact of climate change by visually exploring climate-related emotions surveyed in four Bay Area counties (i.e., San Mateo County, Santa Clara County, San Francisco County, and Alameda County).
-Data are from participants enrolled in the Stanford WELL for Life Study.
-Recognizing the link between well-being and emotions related to climate change, the study surveyed around 600 participants in 2022 about their emotions related to change change.
-Here, we compare how these emotions intersect across different demographic variables and mental health conditions, aiming to answer a crucial climate swerve question:
+**background:** this project explores the emotional impact of climate change through interactive data visualizations, based on survey responses from around 600 participants in the Stanford WELL for Life Study.
+Participants were asked about their climate-related emotions in four Bay Area counties: San Mateo, Santa Clara, San Francisco, and Alameda.
+Recognizing that emotions are deeply linked to well-being, the study also examines how these emotions intersect with demographic factors and mental health conditions.
+Key questions include:
-* "who are most affected by the emotional challenges of climate change?"
+* Who experiences the strongest emotional responses to climate change?

-we also wanted to know:
-* how do climate emotions change across demographics?
+* How do climate emotions vary across age, gender, and other demographic variables?
-* how do climate emotions compound across other mental health issues, including depression and loneliness?
+* How do climate emotions interact with mental health conditions, such as depression or loneliness?

+**goals:**
+* Analyze climate-related emotional data.
+* Gain hands-on experience with interactive data visualization tools.
+* Create a dashboard that allows users to explore findings dynamically.

-**goal:** the purpose of this project was to (1) analyze data related to a climate-related question, (2) gain hands-on experience with various data visualization tools, and (3) make it as interactive as possible.
-Data for this project was used with permission from the Principal Investigator of the Stanford WELL for Life Study.
+*Data were used with permission from the Principal Investigator of the Stanford WELL for Life Study.*

 #### **landing page**
-this landing page provides a brief overview about the study and projects so the user can orient themselves before diving into the dashboard.
+the landing page introduces the project and provides context so users can orient themselves before interacting with the dashboard.
+Here, you’ll find background on the study, the dataset, and the questions guiding the research.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/dp3_photo.png" title="idea_sketching_1" class="img-fluid rounded z-depth-1" %}